The Stripping of the Altars

-The Stripping of the Altars: Traditional Religion in England, 1400–1580 is a work of history written by Eamon Duffy and published in 1992 by Yale University Press.
+The Stripping of the Altars: Traditional Religion in England, 1400–1580 is a work of history covering late medieval Catholicism and the English Reformation, written by Eamon Duffy and published in 1992 by Yale University Press.
 It received the Longman-History Today Book of the Year Award.

 Summary of the book's argument

 In the Preface to the second edition, Duffy says, "[t]he book was thus intended as a contribution towards a reassessment of the popularity and durability of late medieval religious attitudes and perceptions..."

 While its title suggests a focus on iconoclasm, with an allusion to the ceremony of stripping the Altar of its ornaments in preparation for Good Friday, its concerns are broader, dealing with the shift in religious sensibilities in English society between 1400 and 1580.
-In particular, the book is concerned with establishing, in intricate detail, the religious beliefs and practices of English society in the century or so preceding the reign of Henry VIII.
+In particular, the book is concerned with establishing the religious beliefs and practices of English society in the century or so preceding the reign of Henry VIII.

 Prior to the 1980s, academic consensus seemed to be that the English Reformation was a response to an immoral clergy and an ineffective institutional Church.
 Sometimes referred to as "the Whig version", this view held that prior to the Reformation, the English church was corrupt, full of superstition, and long-overdue for reform.
 This was the view presented by A. G. Dickens, whose 1964 English Reformation was, for many years the standard text on the subject.

-The main thesis of Duffy's book is that the Roman Catholic faith was in rude and lively health prior to the English Reformation.
+The main thesis of Duffy's book is that the Roman Catholic faith was in rude and lively health immediately prior to the English Reformation, and that the English Reformation was unwanted by and unwelcome to the general population, who had "a remarkable degree of imaginative homogeneity across the social spectrum."
 Duffy's argument was written as a counterpoint to the prevailing historical belief that the Roman Catholic faith in England was a decaying force, theologically spent and unable to provide sufficient spiritual sustenance for the population at large.